 But let’s go back to those days when we were seeking out a family naturist destination.
 It went something like this…

 - In the first case, we had planned to visit a well known “nudist club” in the northeast.
-Having called a couple days in advance, we were given directions from a surly woman on the phone who gave us instructions to a small town, with the directive to call from a designated gas station pay phone (cell phones weren’t common then), at which point, we’d be given the last set of directions to their gate.
+Having called a couple days in advance, we were given directions from a surly woman on the phone who gave us instructions to stop in a small town, with the directive to call from a designated gas station pay phone (cell phones weren’t common then), at which point, we’d be given the last set of directions to their gate.
 As we drove into the hills of western of New Jersey, the weather started to turn and a thunderstorm moved in.
-We never found the pay phone, the sky turned dark, and we ended up at a movie instead.
+We never found the pay phone, the sky turned dark, and we ended going to a movie instead.
 Mission aborted.
 (Remember, we had cranky kids in the backseat of the car.